tent/tent.io/content/blog/tent-v02.md

 kind: article
 created_at: December 10, 2012 14:05 EDT
 ---
 Tent version 0.2 is now available.
-All changes to the protocol are additions, no features have been depreciated or removed.
+All changes to the protocol are additions, no features have been deprecated or removed.

 ## What's New